 How Solar Works - Understanding The Differences

-When the sun is shining, electricity travels from the panels through wires into a piece of equipment called an “inverter.”
+When the sun shines, wires carry electricity from the panels to a piece of equipment known as an “inverter.”
 The inverter transforms the DC electricity that the panels produce into the AC power that your home requires.
 After the inverter converts the electricity, it then travels through a dedicated wire into your home’s electrical panel.
 From that point on, all of the extra electricity your solar panels produce flows back through the power lines and into the utility company’s power grid.

-Solar energy process illustration by Wolf River Electric, showcasing rooftop panels converting sunlight into electricity
+Solar energy process illustration by Wolf River Electric, showing rooftop panels converting sunlight into usable electricity.

 Did You Know?